 - Use Canva and use their free Pinterest templates (free and easy)

 Clearly, the best option is to create the pins on Canva and use their pre-made Pinterest templates.
 All you have to do is change out the image, edit the font and text, save the file and upload it to Pinterest.

 9. Design multiple pin images for each blog post

 Even if your blog is new and you don’t have a lot of content you can still be successful with Pinterest.

 The trick is to create multiple pins for each of your blog posts.
 To make each pin unique, use a different image and pin description but link to the same URL.

 I create anywhere from 5-10 different pins for each of my blog posts.
-This isn't spamming.
-This is creating the fresh new content (images) that Pinterest wants on their platform.
+This isn’t spamming.
+This is creating the fresh new content (images) that Pinterest wants on its platform.